Gluten-Free Almost No Fat Vegan Brownies

 Recipe from “The Almost No-Fat Holiday Cookbook” by Bryanna Clark Grogan

 These brownies are a delicious, healthy, high-fiber indulgence.
-Vegans and omnivores will enjoy their rich flavor.
+Vegans and omnivores alike will enjoy their rich flavor.

 Food as Medicine